-Algebra II/ Trigonometry Honors
+Algebra II/ Trigonometry Honors (Grade 10, two semesters)

 Prerequisite: B or better in Honors Geometry

 This course provides further development of the fundamentals that were considered in Algebra I. Students will engage functions in a broader sense; they will work with linear, quadratic, exponential, and logarithmic equations.
 Finally, more intricate concepts will be analyzed such as complex numbers and conics.